 Also known as the Shank

-The band — often called the shank — is the circular part of the ring that encircles the finger.
+The band, often called the shank, is the circular part of the ring that encircles the finger.
 It is sized precisely to ensure a comfortable, secure fit.
-Bands vary enormously in width and profile: some are slender and delicate, others are broader and more substantial.
+Bands vary enormously in width and profile: some slender and delicate, others wide and more substantial.
 The band can be plain polished metal or decorated with diamonds set along its surface.
 It is the structural foundation that everything else is built upon.

 Claws